kellythle/conference-system/phase2/README.txt

 5. All users can view their archived messages, and delete archived conversations or unarchive conversations.
 Organizers can also view the system's message trash bin, view messages that have been fully deleted by both its sender and receiver (or by an Organizer or VIP), and clear the system's storage of fully deleted messages.
-6. Speakers, Attendees, and VIPs can manage their friend requests.
-Organizers can message anyone, so they don't have friend lists.
+6. Attendees and VIPs can only send messages to other Attendees and VIPs only if they are friends.
+They can request each other to be friends and can either accept or decline the request.
+If friend request is accepted then the user is added to friend list.
 7. Entering 0 for any type of User will return you to the main menu.